adimosh/IX.Observable/README.md

 Visual Studio Code should, to the extent of my knowledge, also work (at least for vanilla code changes), but I do not currently work with that IDE, instead focusing on development with the familiar IDE that I use in commercial development at my daily job.

 The project is and will be exclusive to the .NET Standard.
-For now, there is no point in adding further targets than the .NET Standards 1.0 and 1.1, which provide the highest level of compatibility.
+For now, there is no point in adding further targets than the .NET Standard 1.0, which provides the highest level of compatibility.
 Should any special build be required in the future, please point it out, as well as giving a reason/scenario in which things did not work out with the current targets.
 Such questions and comments are always welcome, since I cannot commit to developing on all available platforms and operating systems at the same time.